 Those not on the visa-waiver list will need to apply for a visitor visa.
-They will be required to provide proof that they are in good health, are of good character and have an appropriate purpose for their visit.
-They will also need to prove that they have plans to leave the country, such as an onward ticket, and that they have enough funds to support themselves during their stay.
+They will be required to provide proof that they have plans to leave the country, such as an onward ticket, and that they have enough funds to support themselves during their stay.

-Those who have worked temporarily and decide to stay and live in New Zealand will need to start the process of applying for residence.
+Those who wish to remain in New Zealand for the long term will need to start the process of applying for residence.

-New Zealand permanent residents are not citizens, but may remain in the country indefinitely.
-They are eligible for all of the rights and privileges of citizens, including access to health care, education and voting.
+New Zealand permanent residents may remain in the country indefinitely.
+They are eligible for all of the rights and privileges of citizens, including access to healthcare, education and voting.
 They can leave and re-enter New Zealand as often as they like.